spoonapps/docs/getting_started/about/e-spoonium_hub.md

 ### Hub

-The [Spoonium Hub](/hub) is a public, SaaS platform for hosting and distributing Spoon images.
+The [Spoon Hub](/hub) is a public, SaaS platform for hosting and distributing Spoon images.

 Hub **repositories** host images for a single project.
 For example, images for each version of .NET can be found in the [spoonbrew/dotNet](/hub/spoonbrew/dotNET) repository.
 A repository houses the entire version history of a project.